You are here

 Phone/Email: firstname.lastname@example.org TTY Users dial 711

 Privacy and Confidentiality in Reporting Prohibited Conduct

 Please note, all employees of the College, unless specifically designated as a Confidential Reporting Source for Title IX, are required to report matters that fall under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees to the Title IX Coordinator or to a Deputy Title IX Coordinator.
-Jefferson College’s Confidential Reporting Source is the licensed mental health therapist contracted to provide counseling services for the student body (office located on the second floor of the Student Center, or by calling 636.481.3215 to make an appointment) or medical provider(s) at the Mercy Health on campus clinic located in Viking Woods.
-Additionally, although not confidential to the extent of a counselor, the On-Campus Victim Advocate is another resource a victim may speak to about what options and resources are available to them.
-The On-Campus Victim Advocate is exempt from reporting to the Title IX Coordinator; however, they may report non-identifying information to the Clery Officer for crime statistic purposes (office located on the second floor of the Student Center or by calling 636.481.3267 to make an appointment).
+Jefferson College’s Confidential Reporting Source is the licensed mental health therapist contracted to provide counseling services for the student body (office located on the second floor of the Student Center, or by calling 636.481.3215, TTY Users dial 711, to make an appointment).
+Additionally, although not confidential to the extent of a counselor, the Student Advocate is another resource a victim may speak to about what options and resources are available to them.
+The Student Advocate is exempt from reporting to the Title IX Coordinator; however, they may report non-identifying information to the Clery Officer for crime statistic purposes (office located on the second floor of the Student Center or by calling 636.481.3267, TTY Users dial 711, to make an appointment).

 Jefferson College will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individuals who has made a report or filed a formal complaint of Sexual Harassment, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness, except as may be permitted by:

 - the FERPA (Family Educational Rights and Privacy Act) statute or FERPA regulations;